 Where to eat and drink in Conakry

-• Get to Istanbul restaurant and pâtissier in Kaloum (lots of options, owner speaks English)
+- Get to Istanbul Restaurant & Pâtisserie in Kaloum (delicious food, plenty of options, and the owner speaks English)

 It can feel like a harsh city, but the tough exterior is softened when you connect with the people.